ArctosDB/documentation-wiki/_how_to/record-search.markdown

 ## Search Tips

-All field names are linked to documentation or relevant code table values.
+* All field names are linked to documentation or relevant code table values.
 Click on the blue text to view definitions and navigate to documentation and/or linked code tables for each value.
+*  Use the "choose" button next to the Collection search field to search multiple (specific) collections or institutions at once.
+The "check all" Collection Code menu is handy for searching across Arctos for within a specific collection type (e.g., all invertebrate collections).

 ## Spatial Search - howto